-- The standard of higher education in Germany is very high and education system ensures that student gains practical knowledge and skills to address the challenges in industry and in R&D.
+- The standard of higher education in Germany is very high and the education system ensures that student gains practical knowledge and skills to address the challenges in the industry and in R&D.

 - Studying in Germany often includes interaction with industry as German universities design Master program in collaboration with companies operating in the same sector.

 - Close cooperation between German universities and industry benefits the student to pursue internships in the industry which may lead to further employment opportunities.

 - During studies, International students are allowed to work part-time for a maximum of 20 hours per week and 90 days in a calendar year.